-- 2. Cell phones are permitted in assigned areas of the school - 3.
-Future Professionals may not visit with another Future Professional who is servicing a service guest . - 4.
-Future Professionals may not gather around the service desk, service reception area, or offices . - 5.
-Food, drinks, and water bottles are allowed only in the lunchroom - 6.
-The school is a smoke-free campus. - 7.
-Stealing or taking school property or another's personal property is unacceptable and grounds for termination - 8.
-Headphones in any room other than the all Purpose room.
-These items are not allowed in any other classroom or on the clinic floor - 9.
-School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.
+- BE ENGAGED: Be an active participant in your education and seek out information to better your skills to advance your career goals. - 2.
+Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professional lounge, or clinic classroom area. - 3.
+Cell phones are permitted in the student lounge only.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, guiet in tone. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
+Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
+School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy. - 10.
+Headphones in any room other than the all stateboard or tech zone are not allowed.
+Only one airbud is permitted.